Several EU nations halt UK flights, fearing virus variant

 Johnson on Saturday closed all non-essential shops, hairdressers, gyms and pools and told Britons to reorganize their holiday plans.
 No mixing of households is now allowed indoors in Tier 4 areas, including London, and only essential travel is permitted into and out of such areas.
 In the rest of England, people will be allowed to meet in Christmas bubbles for just one day instead of the five that were planned.

-Also Saturday, video emerged that showed crowds of people rushing to London train stations, apparently making a dash for places in the U.K. with less stringent coronavirus restrictions before the new rules came into effect.
+Also Saturday, video emerged showing crowds of people rushing to London train stations, apparently making a dash for places in the U.K. with less stringent coronavirus restrictions before the new rules came into effect.
+Health Secretary Matt Hancock said “those scenes were totally irresponsible.”

 “We in government of course have a responsibility, but so does every single person,” he said.
 “The plea that I have is that people will play their part.
 Because it is only by acting — all of us — that we can get this under control.”